 For optimum efficiency and filtration, we advise that you replace your disposable filters at least once a month.
 If you have washable filters, they should be cleaned once a month.

 You should have maintenance performed on your air conditioning system twice a year.
-This not only ensures maximum efficiency, but it also enables us to foresee any possible problems that may occur in the near future.
+This not only ensures maximum efficiency but also enables us to foresee any possible problems that may occur shortly.
 Our Comfort Assurance Program (CAP) plan is specifically designed to keep your air conditioning system running at its peak efficiency year-round.